tacitknowledge/slow-light/README.md

 // the system will throw an Exception randomly selected from an array double passRate = 0.9;
 //Exceptions to throw.
 Will try and use the new Exception(String s) constructor, then fall back on default.
+//    don't add any checked exceptions which aren't part of the API on your target object.
 Class exceptions = new Class[]{MyException.class}

 DegradationStrategy degradationStrategy